20 Old Brompton Road – South Kensington

 Frequently Asked Questions

-What is a bone profile test and why might I need one?
+What does a bone profile test measure?

 Can bone profile tests detect osteoporosis?